TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

 to keep the part out of reset.

 ### After the flashing
-After the flash action, the serial monitor within Arduino is becomes active again (if started via the menu), so it all works just as with an ordinary arduino board.
+After the flash action, the serial monitor within Arduino becomes active again (if started via the menu), so it all works just as with an ordinary arduino board.

 # MegaTinyUtils